Bus Stop Pre-School and Forest School

 3pm to 3.45pm:

-• If we are staying on the premises the children help tidy up the inside and outside learning environments and then join together on the Bug Rug for Song Time before going home.
+If we are staying in the Woodlands, the children help tidy up the learning environments and then join together on the Bug Rug for Song Time before going home.

 4pm: Home time